ni/nimi-python/docs/nifgen/class.rst

             .. note:: The signal generator must not be in the Generating state when you call this method.

-            .. tip:: This method requires repeated capabilities (usually channels).
+            .. tip:: This method requires repeated capabilities (channels).
 If called directly on the nifgen.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session instance, and calling this method on the result.:
+                You can specify a subset of repeated capabilities using the Python index notation on an nifgen.Session repeated capabilities container, and calling this method on the result.:

                 .. code:: python

-                    session.channels['0,1'].delete_waveform(waveform_name_or_handle)
+                    session.channels[0,1].delete_waveform(waveform_name_or_handle)

             :param waveform_name_or_handle: